snowyu/node-leveldown-sync/README.md

   * Or call openSync, putSync, getSync, delSync, batchSync, approximateSizeSync directly.
 + Add iterator.nextSync, iterator.endSync synchronous methods
 * Optimize the iterator performance and fix memory leaks.
-* Update the LevelDB to 1.18 and Snappy to 1.1.2
+* Upgrade the LevelDB to 1.18 and Snappy to 1.1.2
 * Add mGetSync to multi get keys for better performance.
   * see [abstract-nosql](https://github.com/snowyu/node-abstract-nosql) for more details
 + Add GetBufferSync to get as buffer.